 Also, there’s a “need” on the end of the consumer who wants to stay informed regularly.
 The paywall model has proven effective for news organizations because when they gate access, people feel they need to pay for it and they’re used to paying for news.
 They’re most likely to do this with the news organization they trust most.
 When it comes to news, those who are willing to pay for content, also have a preference on who the authority is reporting it.

 There is still a huge segment of people who will never pay for the news.
-They’re OK with getting their news through 140-character burst on Twitter and never clicking past the headlines.
+They’re OK with getting their news through limited-character bursts on Twitter and never clicking past the headlines.
 (Have you ever noticed these also seem to be the people with the loudest opinions?
 But I digress … .)

 There are also in-betweeners who will read all the free news stories, but don’t have a morning routine of reading the news, and may not have a preference of where it comes from.
 If a newspaper was building a document of buyer personas, those would not be their target audience.
 It would be the news-devourers who have a preference of brand, who may buy a newspaper in print already, and who spend at least an hour reading the full-length articles every day.